ionify/about/vision.md

 ## accessible

-Software can be created without learning programming language vocabulary or constructs.
-If data or behavior can be expressed in code as prose, that should be sufficient for software to interpret its meaning.
+Software can be created without learning programming language vocabulary & constructs.
+If data & behavior can be expressed in code as prose, that should be sufficient for software to interpret its meaning.

 **ion** enables expressing code as prose via words joined or separated by mathematical